 - Cochineal Dye or otherwise known as Carmine: dye collected from crushed beetles produces a red color and is often found in lipsticks and eye shadows.

 - Guanine: crushed fish scales that can be found in mascara, lipstick, and nail polish.

-- Tallow: animal fat that is uses in a variety of cosmetics.
+- Tallow: animal fat that is used in a variety of cosmetics.

-- Gelatin: boiled skin, ligaments, bones, and tendons of animals which can be found in a variety of creamy cosmetics.
+- Gelatin: boiled skin, ligaments, bones, and tendons of animals that can be found in a variety of creamy cosmetics.

 - Ambergris: derived from the waxy oil that lines the stomach of whales.
-Can be found in perfumes.
+It can be found in perfumes.